-GIR publishes its third annual, practical guide for external and in house legal counsel, compliance officers and accounting practitioners wishing to benchmark their practice against leaders in the field.
-Chapters are authored by practitioners around the world and made available to GIR’s readers free to view and download.
+GIR publishes the third edition of its practical guide for external and in-house counsel, compliance officers and accounting practitioners.
+Chapters are authored by leading practitioners from around the world and made available to GIR’s readers free to view and download.

-Hard copies of the publication include margin cross referencing, a full index and table of cases and are available in our shop or as part of a GIR subscription.
+Indexed and with comprehensive cross-referencing, this two-volume hardback features tables of cases and legislation and is available in our shop or as part of a GIR subscription.

-In this third edition, following the global trend of data privacy law considerations becoming weightier in corporate and government investigations, we have added a chapter on data protection for Volume I, and we have expanded the scope and number data protection questions in Volume II.
-In the United Kingdom, an eagerly awaited Court of Appeal reversal has clarified English law on legal privilege, and in the United States, the Department of Justice modified and permanently adopted its enhanced enforcement FCPA Pilot Program, in the form of the Corporate Enforcement Policy.
-In both the United States and the United Kingdom, the enforcement agencies have experienced significant turnover in senior staff, which will no doubt influence enforcement priorities and activity.
+In this edition, we have added a chapter on data protection for Volume I, and we have expanded the scope and number of data protection questions in Volume II.
+The publication also reflects the Court of Appeal’s clarification of English law on legal privilege in the ENRC case, and the US Department of Justice’s adoption of the Corporate Enforcement Policy as part of its FCPA enhanced enforcement programme.
 In addition, Volume II now covers 21 jurisdictions, including Australia, Canada and Mexico.Published January 2019

 “The Practitioner’s Guide is a unique and valuable resource for legal and financial professionals managing cross-border investigations.
 Simultaneously easy-to-read and in-depth, with authoritative insight from top practitioners in the field, it should have a place in every firm’s library.”

 Caroline Ciraolo, Partner, Kostelanetz & Fink, LLP and former Acting AAG of the U.S. Department of Justice’s Tax Division